 Back when Eric Wilkerson was a kid, something was missing from book store shelves...

-"When I was growing up there was no representation of any people of color on the covers of sci-fi fantasy novels," says Eric, a professional Illustrator based in the US.
+"When I was growing up there was no representation of any people of color on the covers of sci-fi fantasy novels," says Eric, a professional Illustrator and mentor of CG Spectrum's illustration course.